- Browse Collections

 COLLECTION POLICY [draft version 002-11.18.13]

-The Arizona Queer Archives of the Institute for LGBT Studies at the University of Arizona collects materials that are relevant to LGBTQ individuals, groups, and organizations that work to support LGBTQ lives.
+The Arizona Queer Archives collects materials that are relevant to LGBTQI individuals, groups, and organizations that work to support LGBTQI lives.
 Items collected include stories, papers, records, ephemera, photos, videos, born-digital materials, and three-dimensional artifacts, such as art, crafts, and apparel.

-So as not to duplicate Arizona collecting efforts, the Arizona Queer Archives will share connections and select finding aids for other LGBTQ collections being preserved throughout Arizona.
-As a steward of and conduit for shared LGBTQ histories, the Arizona Queer Archives will work in cooperation with other collectors to assist researchers and community members in identifying collections as needed.
+So as not to duplicate Arizona collecting efforts, the Arizona Queer Archives will share connections and select finding aids for other LGBTQI collections being preserved throughout Arizona.
+As a steward of and conduit for shared LGBTQI histories, the Arizona Queer Archives will work in cooperation with other collectors to assist researchers and community members in identifying collections as needed.

 WHERE IS THE ARIZONA QUEER ARCHIVES?